akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge02.md

 - Can be injected to Virtual Networks <br\>
 and dozens of others!

-Ok, we've got an option (some kind of Server) to host website.
-But how to get the code to this server?
+Ok, we've decided where to host the website.
+But how to get the code to App Service?

-Typically, there are several options to achieve that: deploy via FTP, use some IDE plugins, but the most modern way is to use **Continious Deployment** - software engineering approach in which software is delivered through automated deployments.
+There are several options: deploy via FTP, use some IDE plugins, but the most modern way is to use **Continious Deployment** - software engineering approach in which software is delivered through automated deployments.
 Modern cloud services (such as Azure App Service) provides **out-of-the box functionality** to configure autodeployment of your source code to the App Service instance!

 ## Description